raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Null Type
 ​
 RAML handles null data values in payloads, annotations, and other constructs.
-Nullable properties must be represented as a single `null` type, a union of the non-null and `null` types, or suffixing the type with a trailing question mark `?`, for example `x?` which is equivalent to `null | x`.
+Nullable properties must be represented as a single `null` type, a union of the non-null and `null` types, or by suffixing the type with a trailing question mark `?` which is the equivalent to a union between `null` and a type, for example: `null | number`.

 For headers, URI parameters, and query parameters, only the string value "null" (case-sensitive) validates against the null type, and in turn the string value "null" (case-sensitive) deserializes to the null type.